LunaTheFoxgirl/CRISC/README.md

 Please don't make any serious applications with this, (neither can you, really.)

 ## Instruction Set
-You can append R to the instruction name, to take a value from a reference (instead of constant).

 **Instruction**|**Input A**|**Input B**|** Description**
 :-----:|:-----:|:-----:|:-----: